CodeDoc AI for Confluence — Documentation

 Understanding how your data flows through CodeDoc AI:

-2. Code is sent to your chosen AI provider using your API key.
+- The Forge runtime sends the source code to your chosen AI provider using your API key.

 For full details, see our Privacy Policy.